nginx/unit-docs/source/configuration.rst

            environment for performance considerations.

     * - :samp:`path`
-      - Additional lookup path for Python modules; this string is inserted into :samp:`sys.path`.
+      - String or array of strings that represent additional Python module lookup paths; these values are prepended to :samp:`sys.path`.

     * - :samp:`protocol`
       - A hint to instruct Unit that the app uses a certain interface; can